nbanitama-tech/go-write/README.md

-# Go-Consumer-NSQ
+# Go-Writer
-Simple application on how to implement consumer with NSQ.
+Simple application on how to write file by or not using buffer / compress.

 ## Installing / Getting started
 - docker-compose